ben-salis/Data-Analysis-Projects/Cyclistic Case Study/About Cyclistic.md

 # Cyclistic Historical Data
 This data is provided by the Divvy bikeshare company, based in Chicago.
-The scenario surrounding the case study is fake, and provided by the Google Data Analytics Professional Certificate program.
+The scenario surrounding the case study is fictional, and provided by the Google Data Analytics Professional Certificate program.
 Via this [license](https://ride.divvybikes.com/data-license-agreement), I am able to use Divvy's data for my own analysis.
 Going forward, Cyclistic will be the name used to refer to the stakeholder company.

 ## Introduction
 Cyclistic has two types of customers that are classified as: **member** or **casual**.